California mudslide victims include founder of Catholic school, 'first lady' of luxury real estate

 "Per her wishes, we intend to carry out her life’s work with the same strength, grace and elegance that wholly defined Rebecca," Riskin Partners said in its Facebook post.
 "Rebecca was an exceptional woman, and her legacy will continue to live on and thrive through her children, Robert and Julia, her husband Ken Grand, and her namesake firm, Riskin Partners."

 Meanwhile, hundreds of searchers from around the state continued to dig through the mud and wreckage left by the flash flooding, poking long poles into the mud to probe for victims.
 The death toll from Tuesday's pre-dawn flash flood rose to 17 on Wednesday as more bodies were found.
-Another 48 are still reported missing.
+There are 8 people still reported missing, according to officials.

 "We've gotten multiple reports of rescuers falling through manholes that were covered with mud, swimming pools that were covered up with mud," said Anthony Buzzerio, a Los Angeles County fire battalion chief.
 "The mud is acting like a candy shell on ice cream.
 It's crusty on top but soft underneath, so we're having to be very careful."